- How are gastrointestinal carcinoid tumors treated?

 If carcinoid syndrome is causing bothersome symptoms, treatment options include chemotherapy, immunotherapy, treatment with octreotide or lanreotide, or surgery to remove the metastatic tumors.
 If metastatic tumors in the liver cannot be removed by surgery without causing severe side effects, ablation or embolization can be used to destroy as much of the tumors as possible.
 Patients should also be advised to avoid alcoholic drinks, stress, strenuous exercise, spicy foods, and certain medicines that can make the symptoms of carcinoid syndrome worse.

 When cancer come backs after treatment it is called a recurrence.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 Patients with recurrent carcinoid tumors are treated with surgery to remove all signs of tumor whenever possible.
 This provides the best chance for a good long-term outcome.
 If surgery is not possible, the treatments used for distant spread may be helpful.

 The substances released into the blood by some carcinoid tumors can damage the heart.
 Early symptoms are fatigue and shortness of breath.
 Eventually, patients get fluid in their legs and even their abdomen.
 The major cause is damage to the valves of the heart.
 Doctors can usually make the diagnosis by listening to the heart and by an ultrasound exam of the heart called an echocardiogram.

-The main treatment is with octreotide to block the cancer’s secretion of the toxic substances.
+The main treatment is with a somatostatin analog like octreotide or lanreotide to block the cancer’s secretion of the toxic substances.
 Drugs (diuretics) to strengthen the heartbeat and to get rid of fluid can also help.
 In some instances, heart surgery may be needed to replace the damaged valves.